danidee10/britecore-productdev/README.md

 npm install
 ```

-Bundle the Vue app all it's dependencies with:
+Bundle the Vue app and all it's dependencies with:

 ```bash
 npm run build
 ```

-This creates a new folder containing the `index.html` page and all the assets that would be served from flask.
+This creates a new folder containing with all the assets that can be served from Flask.

 If you need to make changes to the code, you can start the webpack development server with: